pensjonatus/flash-fiction/blog/some-kind-of-monster.md

 ---
-title: 'Some Kind of Monster'
+title: Some Kind of Monster
 date: '2012-11-19'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Praised be the name of the LORD who delivered Moses from the hands of Aegypt.
 I